codewithzac/gtm-consent-for-cookieconsent/README.md

 4. Enter `consent_update` into the **Event name** box
 5. Click the **Save** button at the top-right

-## Create Consent Type variable *(optional)*
+## Create Consent Type variable and trigger *(optional)*
-If you have tags that need to behave differently for default consent vs. consent updates, you'll need to create a **Custom JavaScript** variable.
-Sadly, this doesn't work in a template, as it reads the `google_tag_data` global object:
+If you have tags that need to behave differently for default consent vs. consent updates, you'll need to create a **Custom JavaScript** variable and trigger.
+Sadly, this doesn't work in a template, as it reads the `google_tag_data` global object.
+### Variable
 1. Navigate to the **Variables** menu
 2. In the **User-Defined Variables** section, click the **New** button
 3. Give the variable a name - e.g., `Consent Type`